nbeney/scratch-tool/README.md

 - Downloads complete Scratch 3 projects with all assets (costumes, sounds, etc.)
 - Creates proper `.sb3` files identical to "File > Save to your computer" in Scratch
+- Generates HTML documentation with thumbnails and audio players
 - Analyzes project structure and displays detailed statistics
 - Views project metadata with colorized JSON output
 - Supports multiple input formats (URL, project ID, or local file)